Skip to Content

 Cold-damaged treubii moonlight

 Scindapsus treubii moonlight grows pretty slowly.
 I propagated a little stem cutting before I ever got a full plant.
 It had two leaves, it took it about 6 months before it completely unfurled a third leaf.
-It took some serious patience!
+That took some serious patience!

 I had a few different smaller moonlights back in 2021, and when it was time to pot them up, I decided to streamline things and just pot them up together into a large hanging basket.
 That is the plant I still have today—in the same planter.
-It remains happy—see the pic below!
+It remains happy—see the pic on the right below!

 1. Choose a stem that has at least one node and cut it right below the node.
 Remove the bottom leaves if there are any, but leave one or two at the top.